What is spirituality?

 “Bring something incomprehensible into the world!”
 Giles Deleuze, French philosoper

-Creativity is defined as an ability to relate and connect imaginative ideas to create something new.
+Creativity is defined as the ability to relate and connect imaginative ideas to create something new.
 Albert Einstein summed up this by saying “Imagination is more important than knowledge.” because imagination creates knowledge.

-Discover how to use your spiritual intelligence to be more creative and resourceful, learn better and keep creating yourself and becoming the best you can be so you can thrive personally and professionally.
+Discover how to use your spiritual intelligence to be more creative and resourceful, learn better and keep creating yourself and becoming the best you can be so you can thrive personally, professionally and socially.

 Your Spiritual Health Programme